-• You can use it to get started with JavaScript as quickly as possible.
-This "mode" is for impatient people:
+- You can use it to get started with JavaScript as quickly as possible: - Start reading with "Using JavaScript: the big picture" (§8). - Skip all chapters and sections marked as "advanced", and all quick references.

-- Start reading with §6 "Using JavaScript: the big picture". - Skip all chapters and sections marked as "advanced", and all quick references. - It gives you a comprehensive look at current JavaScript.
+- It gives you a comprehensive look at current JavaScript.
 In this "mode", you read everything and don't skip advanced content and quick references. - It serves as a reference.
 If there is a topic that you are interested in, you can find information on it via the table of contents or via the index.
 Due to basic and advanced content being mixed, everything you need is usually in a single location.

-The quizzes and exercises play an important part in helping you practice and retain what you have learned.
+Exercises play an important part in helping you practice and retain what you have learned.